bensutherland/wgrs_workflow/README.md

 ```

-Bring the VCF or the subset VCF to your next analysis program.
+Bring the BCF or the subset VCF to your next analysis program.